MK2112/todolist/README.md

 - [ ] Simple CLI
 - [ ] Managing multiple TodoLists in one App
 - [ ] Auto-Mail if set time for Todo-Task approached
+- [ ] Managing different grades received @ school by date, class, teacher, topic, category
+- [ ] Generate automated Todo-Items if important school assignments are about to happen